Why employ an apprentice?

 Digital apprenticeships from BCS

-BCS is the leading end-point assessment organisation dedicated to the IT profession, and will work closely with you at every step in your great apprenticeship journey to help you build the right training programme for your organisation so you can grow your business through technology innovation.
+We’re the leading end-point assessment organisation dedicated to the IT profession and will work closely with you at every step in the apprentice’s journey, providing qualifications and end-point assessment you can be confident in.

 By partnering with the professional body for IT, you set your apprentices on the defined route to trusted IT professional - supported by an exclusive learning package and robust end-point assessment, as well as BCS membership and professional registration for every successful candidate.